Fenugreek. Ways to Use Fenugreek Seeds

 This Fenugreek tea has many health benefits, but it’s much more pleasant if infused with some fennel seeds as well for sweetness.
 I’ve made myself a pot and I’m drinking it now.
 The aftertaste is wonderful!

-To make Fenugreek and Fennel tea:
+How to make Fenugreek and Fennel tea:

 Add One teaspoon of fenugreek seeds and one teaspoon of fennel seeds per cup to a teapot.
 Add boiling water and allow to steep for 5-10 minutes.
 Strain and enjoy.